 “Well, then, that’s what it’s for.”

 Nowadays the mountain dulcimer is, of course, much more widely known, and Smith is still one of the leading players and teachers of its traditions.
-Also a highly respected ballad singer, she has performed widely at festivals for the last several decades.
-In more recent years she has become an award-winning author as well.
+Also a highly respected ballad singer, she performed widely at festivals for the last several decades.
+In more recent years she became an award-winning author as well.
 She wrote and performed in the one-act, one-woman production of “A Mountain Riddle,” based on the life of singer Jane Hicks Gentry, who shared many songs with Cecil Sharp in 1916.
 “A Mountain Riddle” won the North Carolina Society of Historians’ Paul Green Multimedia Award.

 Betty Smith passed away November 2, 2023 at the age of ninety-seven.